 Each resident is required to purchase a meal plan and comply with the rules and regulations set forth by DCC Culinary Services.
 One of the following two meal plans are required for on campus students.

-1. 16 Meals a week plus \$100 Auxiliary Cash during the semester for \$1,790.50 per semester or 2.
-10 Meals per Week plus \$150 Auxiliary Cash during the semester for \$1,305.00 per semester.
-Students with special dietary needs should contact DCC Culinary Services.
+- 1. 16 Meals a week plus \$100 Auxiliary Cash during the semester for \$2,032.00 per semester/4,032.00 a year. - 2.
+10 Meals per Week plus \$150 Auxiliary Cash during the semester for \$1,470.00 per semester/ 2,940.00 year

+Students with special dietary needs should contact DCC Culinary Services and if requesting an accommodation contact Disability Services as well.